RogerGee/webdeploy/doc/deploy-plugin.md

 #### `DeployContext.builder` [Builder]

 The `Builder` instance associated with the set of targets.
+You can use the builder to build targets processed/created during the deploy step.
+You do this by adding initial targets to the builder and calling `builder.executeBuilder()`.

 #### `DeployContext.targets` [Array]